MichaelCurrin/learn-to-code/learn-python/tutorials/nltk.md

   Resource u'tokenizers/punkt/english.pickle' not found.
 ```

-So it's a good idea to install resources which you need.
+Install the resources you need - the default location is `~/nltk_data`, at least on Linux when in a virtualenv.
+Note that the directory exists at the user level outside of a virtualenv, which means all new and existing virtualenvs with `nltk` package installed and using default data directory should be able to access the resources you intall now.

 See the configuration section in this doc if you want to customise the resource locations.

+Follow the prompts to see the list of available resources.
+And use the downloader to install them by name.

 ```
 $ python -m nltk.downloader